Mechanical pipeline replaced as part of scheduled routine upgrades to central utility plant (CUP).

 The project required the installation of 550-lf of new 24″ pre-insulated CHWS/CHWR pipes inside an existing central utility plant.
-A central utility plant (CUP) is a centralized facility that houses mechanical, electrical, and plumbing systems that serve and support a building.
+A central utility plant (CUP), also known as a central plant is a centralized facility that houses mechanical, electrical, and plumbing systems that serve and support a building.
 Some of the most common types of equipment found in a CUP include main pumps, chillers, boilers, centralized air compressors, and generators.

 Kilgore Industries was tasked to install the CHWS/CHWR pipes for this project.
-Kilgore’s crew members had to adhere to a background check and a strict daily security clearance protocol that involved communicating with airport security when certain site areas needed to be accessed.
+Kilgore’s crew members had to adhere to a background check and a strict daily security clearance protocol that involved communicating with airport security when certain site areas of the central plant needed to be accessed.

 The project site presented a few challenges with the ingress to the tunnel and designated work areas.
 A hatch with limited space was the main entrance to the tunnel, where pipes and equipment would be lowered and transported.
 As a safety measure, a guardrail was placed around the hatch to protect any crew members from falling, and a hoist was employed that lowered the pipes into the tunnel.

 Since the installation and welding of the chilled water pipes were performed on an existing underground tunnel, safety measures were taken to carefully address any confined space concerns that could potentially arise during the length of the project.

 Air quality was tested to assure proper oxygen levels.
 Ventilators were added to provide adequate oxygen exchange while crew members performed the work.
 In addition, a vacuum was employed to extract the fumes caused by the welding.
 A firewatch was assigned to monitor the crew performing the welds and remained on watch while the joints remained hot.
 As another safety measure, fire extinguishers were placed near the weld areas.